 The Portland to Milwaukie Light Rail line is expected to open for service in 2015 and will include a station near the McLoughlin Boulevard/Tacoma Street interchange, just north of the Milwaukie city limits.
-The Tacoma Station Area Plan (Plan) has been developed by the City of Milwaukie in coordination with others to examine opportunities for redevelopment and investment in the vicinity of the new light rail station.
-Plan development began in summer 2012, with completion in June 2013.
-Participation from area property owners, tenants, interested community members and affected public agencies was an essential component of preparing the Plan.
+The Tacoma Station Area Plan (Plan) is being developed by the City of Milwaukie in coordination with others to examine opportunities for redevelopment and investment in the vicinity of the new light rail station.
+Plan development began in summer 2012, with completion by June 2013.
+Participation from area property owners, tenants, interested community members and affected public agencies was an essential component of preparing the Plan..

-Station Area Boundary
+Study Area Boundary

-The Station Area is generally bounded by McLoughlin Boulevard (OR 99E) on the west, the railroad on the east, the Tacoma Station on the north and Highway 224 on the south.
-The Station Area also includes the area west of McLoughlin within the City of Milwaukie between Ochoco Street and the Springwater Corridor.
+The Project Study Area is generally bounded by McLoughlin Boulevard (OR 99E) on the west, the railroad on the east, the Tacoma Station on the north and Highway 224 on the south.
+The Study Area also includes the area west of McLoughlin within the City of Milwaukie between Ochoco Street and the Springwater Corridor.
 The larger planning area around the station includes areas within the city of Portland; however, most recommendations in the final Plan will be limited to those areas within the City of Milwaukie (see Map 1: Tacoma Station Planning Area on page 2).

-Since the project was undertaken by the City of Milwaukie, the Station Area was defined to focus on areas near the station within Milwaukie (rather than Portland).
-Because limited funds were available for the Study, the size of the Station Area was limited to include the area most affected by the station and with fewer barriers to the station.
-Because McLoughlin Boulevard acts as a physical barrier to the station, areas west of McLoughlin Boulevard, particularly south of Ochoco, are expected to be less affected by the light rail station and are not included in the Station Area boundary.
+Since the project is being undertaken by the City of Milwaukie, the Study Area was defined to focus on areas near the station within Milwaukie (rather than Portland).
+Because limited funds were available for the Study, the size of the Study Area was limited to include the area most affected by the station and with fewer barriers to the station.
+Because McLoughlin Boulevard acts as a physical barrier to the station, areas west of McLoughlin Boulevard, particularly south of Ochoco, are expected to be less affected by the light rail station and are not included in the Study Area boundary.
 Nearby residential neighborhoods (e.g., Ardenwald) were not included in the boundary because they are not expected to change in terms of land uses and zoning.
-However, connections between the Station Area and these neighborhoods are important and are being considered in the project.
+However, connections between the Study Area and these neighborhoods are important and are being considered in the project.

-As part of this project a "Station Community Boundary" is being recommended and adopted by the City of Milwaukie as part of this project and by the City of Portland during a future adoption process.
-The Station Community Boundary is described in more detail in Section 4 of this Plan.
+This report also includes references to the "Station Area."
+This is generally defined as the area within approximately one-half mile from the light rail station, as depicted by the circle around the station in Map 1.
+As part of this project a "Station Community Boundary" will be recommended and may be adopted by the cities of Milwaukie and/or Portland as part of this project or a future adoption process.
+The Station Community Boundary is described in more detail in Section 5 of this Plan.